Working Holiday Tips

 Rio de Janeiro, Brazil.
 Photo by Raphael Nogueira on Unsplash.

 Beautiful beaches, warm weather, Carnaval, friendly people and a laid-back lifestyle… there’s lots to love about Brazil.
-And now, if you’re an Australian aged 18-30 years old, you could experience life in Brazil for up to a year thanks to the country’s new working holiday visa agreement with Australia!
+And if you’re an Australian aged 18-30 years old, you could experience life in Brazil for up to a year thanks to the country’s working holiday visa agreement with Australia!

 With a Brazilian working holiday visa (“visto de trabalho e férias” in Portuguese), up to 500 eligible young Australians per year can stay for up to 12 months in Brazil.
 During this time, working holiday makers may undertake “incidental” work to supplement the cost of their holiday.